DarshanKumarA/Nyay-AI-v2/README.md

 ## 🔑 Environment Variables

-You will need to create one `.env` file for this project to run locally.
+You need to create a `.env` file in the `backend/` directory for the project to run.

 **Backend (`/backend/.env`):**
 ```sh